 2. The History and the Important Role of the Catholic Church in America

-3. The Influence of the Catholic Church on the Society and the Culture of a Nation
+3. The Influence of the Catholic Church on the Society and the Culture of Nations

 4. A Look at What Makes a Good Leader